Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 - Central Canal Stenosis Grading: Mild, Moderate, Severe

-What Does L4-L5 Retrolisthesis Mean?
+What L4-L5 Retrolisthesis Means

-L4-L5 means the level between the fourth and fifth lumbar vertebrae in your lower back.
+L4-L5 is the level between the fourth and fifth lumbar vertebrae in your lower back.
+It is a common motion segment that carries heavy mechanical load and moves constantly during bending, lifting, sitting, and standing.

 Mild retrolisthesis

-Sometimes the report gives a number, such as 2 mm or 3 mm.
-Other times it only says “mild.”
+Usually a small backward shift.
+Sometimes the report gives a number, such as 2 mm or 3 mm; other times it just says “mild.”
+Mild does not automatically mean unstable — nor harmless.
+It has to be read with the rest of the MRI.

 Grade 1 retrolisthesis

-Grade 1 generally means a smaller amount of slip.
-The grading system can vary by report and by clinician.
+Some reports use grading similar to spondylolisthesis grading, where Grade 1 is a smaller amount of slip.
+The system can vary by report and clinician, and the surrounding findings often matter more than the grade alone.

 Learn more: Listhesis Grading I Through V, Meyerding Classification